agiliq/django-models-tutorial/README.md

 3. `question`: A string which will be shown each time a level is passed.
 (Until you give the correct answer.)
 4. `goodbye`: A string which is shown after you pass a level

+### Gameplay ###
+Each level (from levels.py) is played in order.
+You need to give the correct answer for a level before you are taken to the next level.
+User input is `eval`ed and compared against correct result.
+As we want to compare results, `eval` is the only option.
+(String comparision of input won't do.)

 ### Todo ###

 1. Add tests